dgorbunov/TeensyVisualizer/README.md

 The Schematic can be found here: [Schematic](https://github.com/dgorbunov/TeensyVisualizer/blob/main/Schematic/Schematic%20V1.1.svg).
 ![Schematic Image](https://github.com/dgorbunov/TeensyVisualizer/blob/main/Schematic/Schematic%20V1.1.svg)

+## Build Instructions
+1. Solder all components to the PCB per the BOM.
+Make sure female headers are used for any ICs including the Teensy.
+Solder 2x14 male header pins on the reverse side of the PCB next to the Teensy, these will be inserted in to the display driver.
+2. Insert PCB with male header pins into the SmartLED Display Shield, making sure it is fully seated.
+Insert the 2 PCBs with Teensy on top into the male port on the LED Matrix.
+The TeensyVisualizer board should be flush with the edge of the matrix and sitting on top of it.
+3. Attach power cable to matrix and positive and negative to the terminal block on the TeensyVisualizer PCB, clamping them down.

+## Use Instructions
+1. Insert 5V DC Power Barrel into connector, use large switch to turn on power.
+2. Smaller switch can be used to switch between line and mic input.
+3. Run TeensyVisualizer through typical sound environment levels and adjust the two onboard trimmer potentiometers to desired gain.
+Each takes 25 turns to reach full gain.
+Mic circuit has default max 100x gain and line input has default max 2x gain.
+Mic and line gain ratio can be adjusted past these values by changing R7 and R3 respectively.
+4. Use big potentiometer to change brightness.
+TeensyVisualizer will automatically dim the display if no audio input is detected.
+5. Press the button to cycle color profiles, hold the button to cycle through display modes.

 ## 3D Printed Case
 ![TeensyVisaulizer Case](https://github.com/dgorbunov/TeensyVisualizer/blob/main/Photos/Case%20V1.0.png)
 The 3D Printed Case is included with the Kit, or you can print it yourself.
 This case is designed for the standard 320mm x 160mm 64x32 P5 LED Matrix.
 [STL Download](https://github.com/dgorbunov/TeensyVisualizer/raw/main/Case/TeensyVisualizer%20Case%20V1.0.stl).

 ## Credits
 Originally inspired by Mark Donner's 14 Channel Analyzer based off the ATMega2560 using FastLED.
 Circuit redesigned from the ground up around Teensy and 3.3V using SmartMatrix HUB75 panels and programmed from scratch.